 - Well Documented and easily repairable for any bug fixes.

 - It needs zero maintenance and self-controlled software updated.

 - Pacman controls dependency issues and orphaned packages efficiently.

 Some Honorable Mentions of Best Linux Distros for Developers and Programmers are given below:

 - Fedora WorkStation

 All the above mentioned Linux distros for developers offer a wide range of programming features for the dev environment.
-The system must be personalized, robust, flexible and smooth running for developing any program.
-This sort of situation only can be achieved through Linux kernel and distros.
+The system must be personalized, robust, flexible, and smooth running for developing any program.
+This sort of situation only can be achieved through the Linux kernel and distros.
 So let us know which one did you like most or found interesting in the comment section?